e5pe0n/e5pe0n.github.io/docs/_posts/aws/2023-08-19-AWS-Certified-Solutions-Architect-Associate.md

 ## Internet Gateway

+- performs NAT for instances that have a public IP address
 - **must create a default route in a route table that points to the internet gateway**

 ## Route Tables